evaldocosta/melc/README.md

 ABOUT
 -----

-MELC genomics is a framework for de novo genome assembly and analyses.
+MELC genomics is a framework for DNA assembly.

 Here we made available a pipeline for de novo genome assembly, where the user will be able to:

 - check the quality before and after the processing of the raw data files;
-- process the data, e. g. trimming adapters and low quality bases;
 - assemble the genome;
-- check the quality of the assembly;
+- check the quality of the assembly.
-- compare different assembly approaches.

 SYSTEM REQUIREMENTS